thiswillbeyourgithub/save_to_zotero/README.md

 - Automatic metadata extraction from webpages (title, description, author, publication date)
 - Integration with Zotero's connector API for better reliability
 - Collection support for organizing your Zotero library (by name or key)
+- Tag support for better organization of your Zotero library
 - Human-like page scrolling and expansion of hidden content for better PDF captures
 - Intelligent handling of dynamic content like accordions and dropdowns
 - Smart title extraction for better file naming